A new wave of Latino missionaries

 Nearly every Latino candidate I meet wants to work in the unreached places of the world and do some of the hardest work.
 God is raising up a new wave of missionaries in South America, and we are joyfully equipping them for service and sending them to these unreached areas of the world.

-In the past few years, we have sent three Peruvians to serve on SIM fields in China, India and South Africa.
+In the past few years, we have sent three Peruvians to serve on SIM fields in East Asia, India and South Africa.
 What used to only be a mission field is now a missionary force, and candidates and churches throughout Latin America are embracing their mission callings.

 Investing in Latinos - and others from countries who only received missionaries - completes the goal of why we do missions in the first place: to disciple others so they can make disciples.